 We use team-teaching in most of our classes.
 This has several advantages.
 Firstly, students have at least two teachers to watch and listen to during class.
 Secondly, our teachers work together to improve the learning experience, ensuring that each class gets just what it needs.
 Working in a team also helps to keep the focus on passing the art to the students, rather than being an ego trip for any individual teacher.

-The first level, Beginning Level, teaches the Yang Style Short form of Tai Chi as taught by Prof. Cheng Man-Ching.
-The form is taught in 32 one-hour classes, divided into three separate courses called B1, B2 and B3.
-We teach the entire sequence of movements, where the hands go, where the feet go, and the principles (softness, straightness, relaxation) that motivate these movements.
+The first level, Beginning Form, teaches the Yang Style Short form of Tai Chi as taught by Prof. Cheng Man-Ching.
+The form is taught in 32 one-hour classes, divided into three separate courses called B-1, B-2 and B-3.
+We teach the entire sequence of movements, where the hands go, where the feet go, and the principles (softness, straightness, relaxation) that makes doing the movements worthwhile.
 Each class hour provides teacher demonstrations, lots of practice repetitions, hands-on adjustments by teachers, and verbal guidance.
 Students are asked to practice what they know at home in the morning and the evening.
-Practice is the heart and soul of learning the tai chi form.
+Practice is the heart and soul of learning and benefitting from Tai Chi.

 Other TCF coursework brings tai chi benefits outside of the study of the form itself.
 Courses like The Eight Ways of Tai Chi, and Roots and Branches Qigong ™ may be taken by those who have not yet learned the form, and are at the same time an invaluable aid to the serious student of tai chi.